Ever had a patient with puffy eyes or a heavy brow after botulinum toxin treatment? Worried about eyelid ptosis?

 Founder and CEO of Harley Academy

-Tristan founded Harley Academy to combat the established lack of standardised medical training provided within the speciality, and works as a cosmetic physician and lead trainer at Harley Academy.
+Tristan founded Harley Academy to combat the established lack of standardised medical training provided within the speciality.
+He is a well respected cosmetic physician, CEO of Harley Academy and co-founder of both STORY clinics and Comma, the online global community for medical aesthetics.
 He created the nationally recognised Ofqual-regulated Level 7 qualification in Injectables.

 Dr Yalda Jamali